phuongpd2k/bot-claim-ocean/README.md

 Hello everyone! 👋

 Welcome to the Bot Claim Ocean, an advanced tool designed to help you easily claim Ocean airdrops.
 For each claim process i will take fee 0.0005 SUI.
-This Bot will auto Claim Ocean -> auto adding SUI to ref Wallet for GAS fee -> auto transfer Ocean from ref wallet to main wallet
+This Bot will auto Claim Ocean -> auto adding SUI to ref Wallet for GAS fee

 Note: For users who have never tried it, please visit [Wave on Sui Bot](https://t.me/waveonsuibot/walletapp?startapp=3831437).
 For those using my referral, no fee will be charged. 🚀